 Living and working in London

-Whether you know London well or have never set foot in the capital, you’ll love living and working in one of the world’s most exciting cities.
+Whether you know London well or have never set foot in the capital, it’s hard not to love living and working in one of the world’s most exciting cities.

 Our London office

-Railway stations within half an hour’s walk of the office include City Thameslink, Blackfriars, Waterloo and Charing Cross.
+Railway stations within half an hour’s walk include City Thameslink, Blackfriars, Waterloo and Charing Cross.